decagondev/BandersnatchExperiments/tickets/firstTicket.md

 To see what your final output should be, navigate to `/data` on the [deployed site](https://bandersnatch.herokuapp.com/).

+## Relevant Files

+Access `app/data.py`, where you will add your code for this ticket.

+Stuck?
+Post in `labs-ds` or open a support ticket in the Hub!

+## Deliverables
+Submit the following on Canvas:
+• Link to your forked repo with the added code for the landing page
+• Link to a Loom video answering the prompt in the Canvas assignment

 ## Guidance

 Once you have completed all prerequisites, you will need to create a database interface.
 This database interface will allow you to seed a collection with a specified number of documents, reset the collection by deleting all documents, count the number of documents in the collection, and generate a DataFrame or HTML table representation of the collection's documents.
 It uses the MongoClient library to connect to a MongoDB database, and the pandas library to generate a DataFrame.
 The database connection URL should be stored in environment variable for security.